 My research interests coalesce around geographies of exclusion and inclusion particularly manifested in the condition of refugees.

 My doctoral research investigated geographies of exception as materialised in the status and spaces of Palestinian refugees in Lebanon.
-The thesis investigated the complex networks of local, regional and international decisions impacting upon the Palestinian life, and the micropolitics on the ground by capturing camps governance and refugees’ resilience.
-This work also interrogated the relationship between the refugee camp, the city and informal settlements and, in doing so, problematised the uncritical assimilation of refugee camps to spaces of exception.
+On the one hand, by disenfranchising the concept of sovereign power from statehood I uncovered the complex networks of sovereigns and decisions impacting upon the Palestinian life.
+On the other hand, by critically engaging with state-centric and law-centric perspectives, the thesis investigated the micropolitics on the ground by capturing the multiple sovereigns within camps and refugees’ resilience and ongoing struggles for survival and recognition.
+Furthermore, looking at the relationship between the refugee camp, the city and informal settlements I interrogated and problematized the uncritical assimilation of refugee camps to spaces of exception.

 Building on this work, I’m broadly interested in exploring the relationship between temporariness and permanency in relation to migration and forced displacement.
-My present research agenda includes an investigation of European states’ responses to migration and the kind of geographies (formal and informal) these responses produce.
-In particular, I investigate the complex relationship between formal reception centres (set up by European and national authorities), and more informal geographies produced by refugees themselves.
+In particular, my present research agenda includes the investigation of different refugee spaces by looking at European states’ responses to migration and the kind of geographies (formal and informal) these responses produce.
+As humanitarian assistance are coupled with and complemented by carceral regimes, erection of fences and rejection of asylum applications, my research aims to examine the relationship between formal reception and carceral spaces (set up by European and national authorities), and more informal geographies produced by refugees themselves.

-- disability and the crucial role of accessibility for a more inclusive society;
+Beyond forced displacement and states’ responses to migration flows, I am interested in disability and the crucial role of accessibility for a more inclusive society.